phalcon-orphanage/docs/en/installation.md

 * [Mbstring][mbstring] Extension
 * [Memcached][memcached] or other relevant cache adapters depending on your usage of cache

-> Installing these packages will vary based on your operating system as well as the package manager you use (if any).
+> **NOTE**: Installing these packages will vary based on your operating system as well as the package manager you use (if any).
 Please consult the relevant documentation on how to install these extensions.
 {: .alert .alert-info }

 For the `libpcre3-dev` package you can use the following commands: